Rio Linda, California

-Rio Linda (Spanish: Río Linda, meaning "Pretty River") is a census-designated place (CDP) in Sacramento County, California.
+Rio Linda (Spanish: Río Linda, meaning "Pretty River") is a census-designated place (CDP) in Sacramento County, California, United States.
 It is part of the Sacramento metropolitan area.
-As of the 2010 census, the CDP population was 15,106, up from 10,466 at the time of the 2000 census.
+As of the 2020 census, the CDP population was 15,944, up from 15,106 at the time of the 2010 census.

 History

 The Rio Linda/Elverta community is located on part of the Rancho Del Paso Mexican land grant of 1844.
 In 1910, a Fruit Land Company of Minneapolis acquired 12000 acre of the Grant and in 1912 the area was subdivided.
-Renamed Rio Linda in 1913, it was known as 'Dry Creek Station', a flag stop for the Northern Electric Railroad, renamed the Sacramento Northern Railway after joining the San Francisco–Sacramento system to improve service the Sacramento Valley.
+Renamed Rio Linda in 1913, it was known as "Dry Creek Station", a flag stop for the Northern Electric Railroad, renamed the Sacramento Northern Railway after joining the San Francisco–Sacramento system to improve service in the Sacramento Valley.
 Two families settled in Rio Linda by 1912, three more arrived in 1913, and nine more in 1914.
-By 1918, approximately fifty families in the community, mostly of Scandinavian and German descent.
+By 1918, approximately 50 families in the community, mostly of Scandinavian and German descent.
 By 1920, poultry farming had proved to be feasible in the area which was advertised throughout several Eastern states during the 1920s.
-The Sacramento Northern Railway stopped commuter services in 1940 redirecting focus to freight in the wake of World War II.
+The Sacramento Northern Railway stopped commuter services in 1940, redirecting focus to freight in the wake of World War II.
 An association was formed between Rio Linda and Elverta in 1942 as the area became more well known for its excellent poultry production.
-Steady growth throughout the second half of the 1900s aided by its proximity to the Sacramento metropolitan area and an urban exodus known as white flight from the early-1950s to the mid-1960s.
+Steady growth throughout the second half of the 1900s aided by its proximity to the Sacramento metropolitan area and an urban exodus known as white flight from the early 1950s to the mid-1960s.